 Telling a potential employer

 While you may want to tell a potential employer that you have had cancer, you don’t need to unless it may affect your ability to do the job.
-You only need to let a prospective employer know about these issues:
+You only need to let a prospective employer know about:

 - any health and safety risks for yourself or others

-- any adjustments you may need to help you do your job, such as an ergonomic chair or standing desk.
+- any adjustments you may need to help you do your job, such as an ergonomic chair or height-adjustable desk.

 There will probably be a gap in your résumé (CV) if you did not work during cancer treatment.
 Be prepared for a potential employer to bring this up.
 It’s common for people to have breaks in their employment history because of travel, having children or other personal reasons, so the employer may not ask about it.
 Your employer does not need to know details about your personal life unless it is relevant to the job.

-If you are unable to return to your previous job after treatment, there are still things you can do:
+If you are unable to return to your previous job after treatment, you may:

-- you may be able to attend a rehabilitation or retraining program to prepare you for another job
+- be able to attend a rehabilitation or retraining program to prepare you for another job

-- you may be eligible for a payout if you have disability insurance or income protection insurance
+- be eligible for a payout if you have disability insurance or income protection insurance

 - contact Centrelink on 132 717 or visit the Department of Human Services to see if you are eligible for the Disability Support Pension or other payment.